chabad-source/melachaplug/README.md

 ### Potential Use Cases
 -   Those with motion based lights, can have the motion disabled on Shabbos and Yom Tov.
+-   To preserve energy usage during Shabbos and Yom Tov, for example of water heaters.